List of original highways in Louisiana (1–50): Louisiana State Route 5

+Louisiana State Route 5 existed from 1921 to 1955.

 Louisiana State Route 5-D

+Louisiana State Route 5-D existed from 1921 to 1955.

 Louisiana State Route 6

 Louisiana State Route 6 ran 163.4 mi in an east–west direction from the Texas state line at the Sabine River to the Mississippi state line at Vidalia.

 In 1934, US 84 was extended on top of the eastern half of SR 6 from the Mississippi state line to Clarence.
 While the route was signed concurrently, the state route designation was removed in the 1955 renumbering; the western half became the modern LA 6.

 Louisiana State Route 7

 Louisiana State Route 7 ran in a west–east direction from the Texas state line at the Sabine River to the Mississippi state line at Bogalusa.

 In 1926, US 190 was overlaid on SR 7 from Ripley to the Mississippi state line.
 While the route was marked concurrently, the SR 7 designation was cancelled in favor of US 190 in the 1955 renumbering.
 The remainder of SR 7 became LA 12.